Eit-wc/ION_GEN/README.md

 # ION_GEN
-The simple and lightweight framework to generate the chain of thought.
+ION_GEN (IONECT Generative AI), The simple and lightweight framework to generate the chain of thought.